Skip to content

 Attributes

 • if: A Python-like expression that evaluates to True or False.
-The result determines whether execute the rule check.
+The result determines whether the source constraint applies.

 Example 1: Simple sourceConstraints for generate element